suanx/CICD-Project/README.md

 # CICD-Project
 The repo which contains all steps and the required code files please refer Short note and as per the short note the program files are name
+IMPORTANT NOTE main: its just a notes project : its an actual project files used for git scm triggering